 Why do we read all these “classics”?
 What’s the point?
 Does he who reads the most by the end of his life win?
 Win what?

 The Eternal Argument was Robin’s term for her framework for studying these treasures.
-In her opinion western culture is really one big ongoing argument that debates whether man or God is in charge of our lives.
-Many great works and classics can be interpreted through this “lens” to allow modern readers a deeper, more thorough understanding of this important literature.
+In her opinion western culture is really one big ongoing argument that debates whether Man or God is in charge of our lives.
+Many great works and classics can be interpreted through this “lens” to allow modern readers a deeper, more thorough understanding of these important works of literature.

 For a sample chapter, table of contents, and more, read below.